openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

     function main() {

       let myException = new Exception { ... }
-        // class Exception is defined in the 'std.core' package
+        // class 'Exception' is defined in the standard library

       console.log("Hello")
-        // 'console' variable is defined in the 'std.core' package
+        // variable 'console' is defined in the standard library too

     }